OverheadTransmissionLineSoftware/Models/README.md

-transmission-line-design
+transmission-line
 ========================

-This library is meant to model a transmission line and its components.
+This base library is meant to model a transmission line and its components.
 This includes:
   - structures
   - cables